ccampora/PowerAppsWindowsPrinterService/README.md

 3. Each message is written to a file in a system tmp folder
 4. The command "print file.zpl /D:networkaddress" is called

-The printer have to be available in the network and shared.
+The printer has to be available in the network and shared.

 Note: The project is shipped with a PowerApps - canvas app to test it.